Siphuncle

-The siphuncle is a strand of tissue passing longitudinally through the shell of a cephalopod mollusk.
+The siphuncle is a strand of tissue passing longitudinally through the shell of a cephalopod mollusc.
 Only cephalopods with chambered shells have siphuncles, such as the extinct ammonites and belemnites, and the living nautiluses, cuttlefish, and Spirula.
 In the case of the cuttlefish, the siphuncle is indistinct and connects all the small chambers of that animal's highly modified shell; in the other cephalopods it is thread-like and passes through small openings in the septa (walls) dividing the camerae (chambers).
 Some older studies have used the term siphon for the siphuncle, though this naming convention is uncommon in modern studies to prevent confusion with a mollusc organ of the same name.

 Function

 The siphuncle is used primarily in emptying water from new chambers as the shell grows.
 To perform this task, the cephalopod increases the saltiness of the blood in the siphuncle, and the water moves from the more dilute chamber into the blood through osmosis.
 At the same time gasses, mostly nitrogen, oxygen, and carbon dioxide, diffuse from the blood in the siphuncle into the emptying chamber.
 This is not a form of active pumping: the gas moving into the chamber is a passive process.
 Most energy is expended through the absorption of water from the chamber.

 Removing water from the chambers of the shell reduces the overall density of the shell, and thus the shell behaves as a flotation device comparable to the swim bladder in bony fish.
 Typically, cephalopods maintain a density close to that of sea water, allowing them to keep a stable buoyancy with minimal effort.
 In the geologic past, many cephalopods grew to an enormous size (perhaps approaching ten meters in length) thanks to this.

 Generally, the siphuncle is unable to provide a way to change the density of shell rapidly and thus cause the animal to rise or sink at will; rather, the animal must swim up or down as required.

 Cephalopods with a wider siphuncle have a higher rate of metabolic activity.